 - Heart infections

-These conditions and more can lead to heart attack (
+These conditions and more can all lead to a heart attack (myocardial infarction), obesity, increased risk of mental health issues or heart failure.

-When applying for VA disability benefits for any type of heart disease, you will need to prove service connection.
-This shows that your condition is connected to your military service.
-Be sure to obtain medical evidence of your condition, including a specific diagnosis and any medical records that show service connection.
+When applying for VA disability benefits for any type of heart disease following active duty, you will need to prove a service connection related to your cardiovascular risk.
+A service connection will show that your related condition is connected to your military service.
+Be sure to obtain medical evidence of your condition from your health care provider if possible, including a specific diagnosis and any medical records that show service connection or increased risk factors.

-Ischemic heart disease, also called coronary artery disease (CAD), is the most common type of heart disease.
-The condition occurs due to the buildup of plaque in the arteries of the heart.
+Ischemic heart disease, also called coronary artery disease (CAD), is the most common type of heart disease amongst the general population.
+The condition occurs at higher rates in the US than any other heart disease and is caused by the buildup of plaque or cholesterol in the arteries of the heart.
 This buildup can hinder blood flow to the heart and cause a heart attack.
 CAD is also among the most common conditions in claims for disability benefits.

 - shortness of breath,